Mamont: History

-Between the competition and gala concert there was also a presentation of fashion art films.
-24 films were represented; the winner was the Belgian Show-room by Guido Verelst.

-In the evening, "Next", a competition among body artists, took place.
-The winner was Vyacheslav Baranuk with the project "Old School".
-The first prize went to Denis Ivanov, who represented four models and the team Beauty Fusion with a dance.
-Artists Anastasiya Novik and Alena Mazhut presented the project "No-stop" from Molodechno with a male duo; one on roller skates and the other performing acrobatic parkour tricks.

-The person of the festival

-The graphic figure drawn by artist Alexey Mihajlov became the festival symbol in 2007.
-Ekaterina Ljubchik became the person of the festival in 2008 and 2011.

 Categories

 There are three creative categories at the festival: avant-garde fashion, body art, and video art.
 Video art features performances lasting no more than five minutes.

 Prizes

 In 2005, 2006 and 2007 stylized bronze "golden tusk" figures (for the best suit and best collection presentation) and "golden mammoth" figures (for the best combination of all performance elements) were awarded.
 In 2011 the award of prizes was changed as video art was added as a category.
 The "golden mammoth" is awarded for the best avant-garde clothes collection, while the two "golden tusk" awards are awarded for the best video art and body art.